E2E-AD/AD-MLP/README.md

 > \*: equal contribution, <sup>&#8224;</sup>: corresponding author.
 >

-## Clarification
-We would like to thank @PointsCoder (related issue https://github.com/E2E-AD/AD-MLP/issues/4) for finding out the mistake in the data we used for training.
-In short, we mistakenly packaged and used real trajectory data intended for performance debugging.
-We have fixed the above issue and updated the related links and numbers and apology for potential inconvenience it may cause.
-In general, we have arrived at numbers that differ slightly from what was reported in the previous technical report.
-Overall, under open-loop evaluation, the L2 error remains superior (0.23 -> 0.29 vs. VAD-Base’s 0.37), while the collision rate has increased (0.12 -> 0.19) and is slightly lower than that of VAD (0.19 vs. 0.14), which only involves about 2 or 3 cases (4819 in total).
-However, we argue that the fundamental conclusion remains unchanged, which is that **superior open-loop evaluation performance can be achieved on the nuScenes dataset with just past motion information and a simple model**.
-It may introduce some challenges in measuring and comparing different methods following this evaluation protocol.

-We will also update the technical report recently.

 ## News
+* 2023.10.20: Update: we would like to thank @PointsCoder (related issue https://github.com/E2E-AD/AD-MLP/issues/4) for finding out the mistake in the data we used for training.
+We fixed the problem and updated the results.
+Under open-loop evaluation, the average L2 error: 0.23 -> 0.29, and the collision rate: 0.12 -> 0.19.
 * 2023.05.18: Paper is released on [arxiv](https://arxiv.org/pdf/2305.10430.pdf)!
 * 2023.05.17: Code / Models are released!